MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 cdmCorpus.Storage.DefaultNamespace = "local";

 // Storage adapter pointing to the example public standards.
-// This is a fake 'cdm'; normally the CDM Standards adapter would be used to point at the real public standards.
+// This is a fake 'cdm'; normally the Common Data Model standards adapter would be used to point at the real public standards.
 // Mount it as the 'cdm' device, not the default, so that we must use "cdm:<folder-path>" to get there. cdmCorpus.Storage.Mount("cdm", new LocalAdapter(pathFromExeToExampleRoot + "example-public-standards"));